 Mrs. Linck was asked to elaborate more on the issue of digital identity

-Mr. Porwol pointed out that one thing is to be identified and other is to be tracked.
+Mr. Porwol pointed out that one thing is to be identified and the other is to be tracked.
 There are some limits but still means it can be followed by commercial companies.

 Mr. Školkay expressed his opinion that many lawyers underestimate the challenges of social media as well as AI and do not pay enough attention to them.

 Mr. Daniš said that there is the problem of headlines since they do not correspond with what is written in the text.
-Igor outlined that further research should focus on the comparison of social media in the historical point of view.
+Igor outlined that further research should focus on the comparison of social media from the historical point of view.
 He questioned whether the spread of false news and hoaxes by social media is the consequence of the existence SM or the decline in the quality of journalism, and the ever-increasing lack of pluralism of opinions and news in the mainstream mass media.
-From the historical point of view, it would be appropriate to examine whether there is only a different form of private speech in the social media (agora, forum, church, square, street, pub etc.) and a new model of the privatization of the public sphere by the social media.
+From the historical point of view, it would be appropriate to examine whether there is only a different form of private speech in the social media (agora, forum, church, square, street, pub, etc.) and a new model of the privatization of the public sphere by the social media.

 Lukasz Porwol disagreed with this idea.
 He said that not only there is a privatization of the public sphere, but also publishing of the private sphere.

 Afterward, Mr. Školkay mentioned – under normal conditions – the limited impact of media, including social media, on political processes (see on this material P 1.4).

 Nataša Slavíková disagreed that social media is a problem for journalists and asked Mr. Porwol about how Ireland is preparing for this role and if it will be cooperating with experts from all Europe

 Mr. Daniš argued that social media is indeed a problem of journalists and traditional journalism is not open for other voices.